Russia: Health

 Russia spent 7.39% of its GDP on healthcare in 2021.
 Its healthcare expenditure is notably lower than other developed nations.
-Russia has one of the world's most female-biased sex ratios, with 0.859 males to every female, due to its high male mortality rate.
-As of 2022, the overall life expectancy in Russia at birth is 73 years (68 years for males and 78 years for females), an increase of roughly 4.86 years from 2000.
-The country has a very low infant mortality rate (4 per 1,000 live births).
+As of 2023, the overall life expectancy in Russia at birth is 73 years, an increase of roughly 8 years from 2005.
+Russia has among the highest gender gaps in life expectancy—78 for females and 68 for males—a gap of 10 years.
+It has one of the most female-biased sex ratios in the world, with 0.859 males to every female, due to its high male mortality rate.
+Russia's infant mortality rate is very low (4 per 1,000 live births).

-The principal causes of death in Russia are cardiovascular diseases.
-The country's historically high alcohol consumption rate is the biggest health issue, as it remains one of the world's highest, despite a stark decrease in the last decade.
-Other prevalent health issues are obesity, with most adults being overweight or obese, and smoking, which is among the highest in the world.
-Russia's high suicide rate also remains a significant social issue.
+Cardiovascular diseases account for more than half of the yearly mortalities in Russia, which is one of the highest percentages in the world.
+Its alcohol consumption rate was historically seen as the biggest health issue, but has seen a stark decrease since 2008 due to restrictive government measures.
+Obesity is a prevalent health issue, with most adults being overweight or obese, alongside smoking—Russia's tobacco consumption rate is among the highest in the world.
+The country's high suicide rate also remains a significant social issue.